BillerJully/BillerJully/README.md

 - 🌱 I’m currently learning JS\Py frameworks
 - 📫 How to reach me: telegram @billJully
 - Creator and Founder of Jubel
-My level is really low now, but i will improve

 My skills: